Cerebral Cavernous Malformations

 Postoperative and Rehabilitation Care

-Although there are no guidelines on the role of anti-epileptics following surgical resection of CCM, patients are typically maintained on anti-epileptic monotherapy following surgery.[47]
-Seizure-free outcomes following surgery are dependent on various factors such as pre-operative seizure frequency, the extent of CCM resection, the extent of perilesional "hemosiderin-ring" resection, and timing of surgery relative to the initial presentation.[48][49]
-Anti-epileptic drug withdrawal following surgery should be planned with appropriate dose tapering to reduce the risk of seizure recurrence.[50][51]
+Although there are no guidelines on the role of antiepileptics following surgical resection of CCM, patients are typically maintained on antiepileptic monotherapy following surgery.[59]
+Seizure-free outcomes following surgery are dependent on various factors such as preoperative seizure frequency, the extent of CCM resection, the extent of perilesional "hemosiderin-ring" resection, and timing of surgery relative to the initial presentation.[60][61]
+Antiepileptic drug withdrawal following surgery should be planned with appropriate dose tapering to reduce the risk of seizure recurrence.[62][63]

 Deterrence and Patient Education

+Patients with CCM are encouraged to explore the official website of the multidisciplinary Angioma Alliance.
+The Angioma Alliance is dedicated to providing up-to-date patient resources, including educational videos.
 Information is provided regarding genetic testing, participation in ongoing clinical research, and tissue banking.
-The Angioma Alliance also provides social support via online forums and social media sites allowing patients and family members to support one another and share their experiences with CCM.
+The Angioma Alliance also offers social support via online forums and social media sites, allowing patients and family members to support one another and share their experiences with CCM.

 Pearls and Other Issues